 High School Students

-Write down all your activities, all community service, and more.
-Get in the habit of writing down all the things you do and all the awards you may receive.
-When you apply to health related professional programs all these things will be asked and are important, so get in the habit now and continue keeping a journal in your college career.
+Write down all your activities, all community service, and awards.
+Get in the habit of writing down all the things you do, especially activities and events that impact you, and all the awards you may receive.
+In college, your clock starts over, but showing prolonged and/or increasing involvement through causes you are passionate about resonates with professional schools.
+When you apply to health-related professional programs, all these things will be asked and are important, so get in the habit now and continue keeping a journal in your college career.

 Get2College: How to plan, pay for, apply to, and succeed in college

 Mississippi Office of State Financial Aid: To apply for Mississippi based financial aid